swincas/cookies-n-code/tutorials/zotero_obsidian_integration/README.md

 ```

 3. In Settings → Appearance scroll all the way down to “CSS snippets” and click on the folder icon to open the folder in which we will add a file telling Obsidian how to handle the colors in the Zotero template.
-Save the following in a file (e.g. “zotero_obsidian_colors.css“) and move it to that folder:
+Save the following in a file (e.g. “zotero_obsidian_colors.css“) or download the `zotero_obsidian_colors.css` file provided and move it to that folder:

 ```
 /* Yellow */